adityakamath/akros_joystick/.ipynb_checkpoints/README-checkpoint.md

 There are two publishers:
 * `/joy_node/cmd_vel`: Twist output like the teleop_twist_keyboard package
 * `/joy_node/mode`: Int8 output - 0, 1, 2, 3 to indicate 'undefined' and the 3 driving modes
+* `/joy_node/loader`: Int8 output - 0, 1, 2 to indicate 'stop', 'up' and 'down' for the loader attachment

 ### Launch
 A launch file is provided: